Neil Young discography and filmography: Live albums

+"—" denotes items that did not chart or were not released in that territory.

 Neil Young has included material recorded live on many of his albums; listed here are albums consisting completely or primarily of live concert recordings.
 Time Fades Away consists of previously unreleased material.
 Weld and Arc were initially released as a single package, Arc-Weld.
 See also the Archives Series listed separately below.